Primary Navigation for the CDC Website

 Clinical description

-The consumption of toxic amounts of tetrodotoxin results primarily in neurologic and gastrointestinal signs and symptoms.
-In severe poisoning, dysrhythmias, hypotension, and even death might occur (1, 2).
-If a rapid onset of one of the following neurologic and gastrointestinal signs or symptoms occurs, the clinical description for tetrodotoxin poisoning has been met: 1) oral paresthesias (might progress to include the arms and legs), 2) cranial nerve dysfunction, 3) weakness (might progress to paralysis), or 4) nausea or vomiting.
+The consumption of toxic amounts of tetrodotoxin found in seafood such as puffer fish and blue ring octopus results primarily in neurologic and gastroentestinal signs and symptoms.
+In severe poisoning, dysrhythmias, hypotension, and even death may occur (1, 2).
+To meet the clinical description for tedrotoxin poisoning, rapid onset of the following signs and symptoms are needed: 1) oral paresthesias (may progress to include the arms and legs), 2) cranial nerve dysfunction, 3) weakness (may progress to paralysis), or 4) nausea or vomiting.

 Laboratory criteria for diagnosis